RobWolle/Projects/README.md

 /Physics
-- Various programs for simulating physical systems including electrostatics, quantum algorithms, and tunnelling probabilities.
+- Programs for simulating physical systems including electrostatics, quantum algorithms, and tunnelling probabilities.

 /VillageGenerator
 - Program used to generate a procedurally generated village from a handdrawn line